-THIS IS A RESEARCH INTEREST.
-PLEASE, GO AHEAD ONLY IF OU ARE MORE THAN 18 OR CONSIDER YOURSELF A MATURE PERSON
+PLEASE, GO AHEAD ONLY IF YOU ARE +18 - OR CONSIDER YOURSELF A MATURE PERSON

 The human body is a political entity.
 Owner of multiple meanings, it traveled a hard and ambiguous historical path.